dart-lang/site-www/src/_tutorials/dart-vm/get-started.md

 When executed, the program prints
-"Hello world: 42!" to the standard output stream, using the print() function provided by the dart:core library.
+"Hello world: 42!" to the standard output stream, using the `print()` function provided by the `dart:core` library.
-The functions and objects defined in the dart:core library are automatically available to all Dart applications.
+The functions and objects defined in the dart:core library are automatically available to all Dart apps.

 ## Run a command-line app {#run-cmd-line}